Supercritical water reactor

-In contrast, the well-established pressurized water reactors (PWR) have a primary cooling loop of liquid water at a subcritical pressure, transporting heat from the reactor core to a secondary cooling loop, where the steam for driving the turbines is produced in a boiler (called the steam generator).

-Boiling water reactors (BWR) operate at even lower pressures, with the boiling process to generate the steam happening in the reactor core.

-The supercritical steam generator is a proven technology.
+The supercritical water reactor combines the established technologies of the supercritical steam generator (typically used to generate electricity from fossil fuels) with the boiling water reactor (BWR), to achieve a design that is simpler and more efficient than a BWR, by operating at a higher pressure.
+As with a BWR, the turbine and reactor pressure vessel are in the same coolant loop, in contrast to a pressurized water reactor (PWR).

 The development of SCWR systems is considered a promising advancement for nuclear power plants because of its high thermal efficiency (~45 % vs. ~33 % for current LWRs) and simpler design.
 As of 2012 the concept was being investigated by 32 organizations in 13 countries.

 History

 The super-heated steam cooled reactors operating at subcritical-pressure were experimented with in both Soviet Union and in the United States as early as the 1950s and 1960s such as Beloyarsk Nuclear Power Station, Pathfinder and Bonus of GE's Operation Sunrise program.
 These are not SCWRs.
 SCWRs were developed from the 1990s onwards.

 Both a LWR-type SCWR with a reactor pressure vessel and a CANDU-type SCWR with pressure tubes are being developed.

 A 2010 book includes conceptual design and analysis methods such as core design, plant system, plant dynamics and control, plant startup and stability, safety, fast reactor design etc.

 A 2013 document saw the completion of a prototypical fueled loop test in 2015.
 A Fuel Qualification Test was completed in 2014.

 A 2014 book saw reactor conceptual design of a thermal spectrum reactor (Super LWR) and a fast reactor (Super FR) and experimental results of thermal hydraulics, materials and material-coolant interactions.